 Rhinophores: Chemical sensors to see the world

 Although they possess eyes, their eyesight is thought to be limited to picking up only light and dark shapes.
 They view the world through chemical receptors in the shape of tentacles on their heads.
-These tentacles are called rhinophores and they allow nudibranchs to smell food, find potential mates, predators and provides them with some sort of situational awareness.
+These tentacles are called rhinophores and they allow nudibranchs to smell food, find potential mates, and predators and provide them with some sort of situational awareness.

 Radula: The „teeth“ of nudibranchs